SiliconLabsSoftware/matter_extension/slc/apps/performance_test_app/thread/README.md

 ## Purpose/Scope

 This example enables Matter performance testing on Silicon Labs EFR32 SoC over Thread.
 The **perf ping** and **perf mx** Matter Shell CLI commands send the EmptyCommand to the custom Performance Testing cluster on Endpoint 0 of the destination node.
-For ping, the command is sent to a destination NodeId and the response is the ping reply; for multicast, the command is sent to a groupId with no response expected.
-The node issuing commands is the "sender"; the node processing the command is the "receiver."
+For ping, the command is sent to a destination NodeId and the response is the ping reply.
+For multicast, the command is sent to a groupId with no response expected.
+The node issuing commands is the "sender", the node processing the command is the "receiver."

-The device is commissioned over BLE; credentials are then provided so the device joins the Thread network.
-Enable the functionality by installing the Performance Testing Utilities and CLI component and adding the custom Performance Testing cluster (see [Defining a Custom Cluster](https://docs.silabs.com/matter/2.8.1/matter-references/matter-zap#defining-a-custom-cluster)); cluster XML: `performance-test-cluster.xml` in this app directory.
+The device is commissioned over BLE.
+Credentials are then provided so the device joins the Thread network.
+Enable the functionality by installing the Performance Testing Utilities and CLI component and adding the custom Performance Testing cluster (see [Defining a Custom Cluster](https://docs.silabs.com/matter/2.8.1/matter-references/matter-zap#defining-a-custom-cluster)), cluster XML: [`performance-test-cluster.xml`](https://github.com/SiliconLabsSoftware/matter_extension/blob/v2.8.1/slc/apps/performance-test-app/thread/performance-test-cluster.xml).
 For multicast, enable the Groups cluster server on Endpoint 0 in ZAP.

-**Commands:** `perf ping <count> <fabricIndex> <destNodeId> <timeout_ms>`; `perf mx <fabricIndex> <destGroupId> <sequence number>`.
+**Commands:** `perf ping <count> <fabricIndex> <destNodeId> <timeout_ms>`,`perf mx <fabricIndex> <destGroupId> <sequence number>`.

 ## Prerequisites/Setup Requirements